aqaPayam/NakhBot/docs/domain/01-glossary.md

 The Gregorian year entered by the user during signup.

+For MVP, a valid birth year must be a 4-digit Gregorian year.

+The accepted range is:

+`1900 <= birth_year <= current_gregorian_year - 18`

+The system may normalize Persian/Arabic numerals to Western digits before validation, but the stored value must be an integer Gregorian year.

+Invalid examples include future years, current year, under-18 years, impossible old years, Jalali years, full dates, decimals, and non-numeric input.

 Exact birth date is not collected.

 Age is derived from Gregorian birth year.